 Where (on social media, television, radio, billboards etc.) and when a particular advertisement is placed or shown, respectively, are other factors that should be considered, and again this will be determined by the target audience.

 To illustrate the interplay of these factors, let’s take the example of a business that sells skateboards.
 It is generally known that the market for skateboards is predominantly populated by young people, who are mostly (though not exclusively) male.
-It follows, therefore, that, the most efficient and effective advertising campaign is going to be tailored to the tastes of young males, including in its use of imagery, language, music, the style of the ad, as well as where and when it is shown.
+Therefore, it follows that the most efficient and effective advertising campaign is going to be tailored to the tastes of young males, including in its use of imagery, language, music, the style of the ad, and where and when it is shown.

 An effective advertising strategy for this business might incorporate banner ads on Facebook (which is very popular amongst young people) and television commercials shown during the ad breaks of programmes which young males are likely to be watching that air in the morning and early evening.
-In this way, the advertising campaign is going to reach more young males, and appeal to them too.
+In this way, the advertising campaign will reach more young males and appeal to them too.

 Facebook provides many opportunities for advertising and it Ads Manager provides lots of options for customisation.
 With 2.23 billion users, many of whom use the platform daily, you’re sure to hit the mark with a plethora of interested consumers.
 For more details on how you can use Facebook ads for your small business, see our article here.